movestore/Cum-Distance-To-Loc/README.md

 Shiny user interface (UI)

 ### Artefacts
-`distance_table.csv`: csv-file with Table of all individuals' distances to the specified location (incl. individual ID, timestamp, longitude, latitude)
+`distance_table.csv`: csv-file with Table of all individuals' distances to the specified location (incl. individual ID, timestamp, longitude, latitude).
+The file is only generated for the initial parameter settings.

 ### Parameters
 `posi_lon`: longitude of the location to which the distance for each data position is calculated.